-Best Practice in Noise / Vibration Measurement, Control and Training for EHOs
+Best Practice in Noise Measurement, Control and Training for Regulators

-We provide extensive specialist technical support, information and training on noise and vibration to both Local Authorities and to industry.
-This section covers some of the EHO specific elements of our services and instrumentation.
-As we regularly deal with the same noise and vibration problems encountered by EHOs, we have probably solved your problem already – so feel free to contact us for advice or information.
+We provide extensive specialist technical support, information and training on noise and vibration both to regulators (Local Authorities and Environment Agency) and to industry.
+This section covers some of the EA/EHO specific elements of our services and instrumentation.
+As we regularly deal with the same noise and vibration problems encountered by regulators, we have probably solved your problem already – so feel free to contact us for advice or information.

 Remote Control of Environmental Noise – “Click here” to clear your desk of noise problems